10 Steps to Starting Your Business—in 1 Step

 Halfway through the SBS course the facilitator said, “If you don’t plan, why do you expect your business to magically succeed?”
 He used traveling as a parallel .
 When you take a trip, he said, don’t you look up the sites you want to visit?
 You figure out which day to hit which sites, which mode of transportation to use, what restaurants to check out, how much you have to spend.
 Why won’t we extend the same courtesy to our precious businesses?

 Fellow entrepreneurs, I invite you to join me in embracing the beauty of planning.
-Finish that business plan, work on your content strategy, and plan your rest!
+Finish that business plan (but don’t waste time writing a long, formal plan unless you have to!), work on your content strategy, and plan your rest!
 You need to rest as much as you need to hustle.
 And when you plan, hustling might not seem like such a grind.

 The good news for the planning-averse?
 You’re not alone.
 There are plenty of folks, including Bianca and me, who have learned from our mistakes how to plan for a business’ long term success.
 Consultants and other entrepreneurs are all around, ready to help.